Policy Contrastive Decoding for Robotic Foundation Models: Introduction

 To the best of our knowledge, this is the first work to introduce a training-free approach for resolving the spurious correlation issue in robot policies.
-We conduct extensive evaluations in both simulation and real-world environments, across a total of 15 diverse tasks, and on top of three open-source robot policies—including the autoregressive policy \verb+OpenVLA+ \cite{kim2024openvla} and the diffusion-based policies \verb+Octo+ \cite{team2024octo} and $\pi_0$ \cite{black2024pi0}.
+We conduct extensive evaluations in both simulation and real-world environments, across a total of 15 diverse tasks, and on top of three open-source robot policies—including the autoregressive policy \verb+OpenVLA+ \citep{kim2024openvla} and the diffusion-based policies \verb+Octo+ \citep{team2024octo} and $\pi_0$ \citep{black2024pi0}.
 The achieved results demonstrate the strong flexibility and effectiveness of our PCD approach.
-On simulation benchmarks, PCD enhances the performance of \verb+Octo+, \verb+OpenVLA+ and $\pi_0$ by \textbf{31}\%, \textbf{41}\% and \textbf{8}\%, respectively.
+On simulation benchmarks, PCD enhances the performance of \verb+Octo+, \verb+OpenVLA+ and $\pi_0$ by \textbf{29.7}\%, \textbf{50.6}\% and \textbf{8.9}\%, respectively.
 On real-world manipulation tasks, PCD outperforms the state-of-the-art robot policy $\pi_0$ by \textbf{108}\%.

 \textbf{Contributions}.
-Our contributions in this work are threefold. \textbf{1}) We propose PCD, a simple, training-free, and easy-to-implement scheme to tackle the spurious correlation issue in robot policies. \textbf{2}) PCD can be used as a plugin to enhance both autoregressive and diffusion-based policies, without requiring fine-tuning or access to pre-trained model weights. \textbf{3}) Extensive experiments demonstrate PCD's effectiveness and flexibility, consistently improving performance over three state-of-the-art policies across 15 manipulation tasks on multiple robotic platforms.
+Our contributions in this work are threefold. \textbf{1}) We propose PCD, a simple, training-free, and easy-to-implement scheme to tackle the spurious correlation issue in robot policies. \textbf{2}) PCD can be used as a plugin to enhance both autoregressive and diffusion-based policies, without requiring fine-tuning or access to pre-trained model weights. \textbf{3}) Extensive experiments demonstrate PCD's effectiveness and flexibility, consistently improving three state-of-the-art policies across 15 diverse tasks.